fury-gl/fury/docs/source/posts/2021/2021-07-05-gsoc-devmessias-5.rst

    in the network visualization system.
 -  - Minimum Distortion Embeddings examples: I've created some examples which shows how integrate pymde (Python Minimum Distortion Embeddings) with fury/helios.
-The image bellow shows the result of this integration: a "perfect" graph embedding
+The image below shows the result of this integration: a "perfect" graph embedding

 .. image:: https://user-images.githubusercontent.com/6979335/124524052-da937e00-ddcf-11eb-83ca-9b58ca692c2e.png